 This category includes significant cultural projects which seek to improve and enhance their surroundings – at the scale of the neighbourhood, the urban quarter or the city – including museums, galleries, concert halls, theatres and opera houses

-In this new category, we are looking for nurseries, primary and secondary schools, university buildings and campuses as well as any spaces for teaching and learning housed outside institutions.
+We are looking for nurseries, primary and secondary schools, university buildings and campuses as well as any spaces for teaching and learning housed outside institutions.
 Single buildings or larger developments with education at their core are all eligible

 Hotels and leisure